vipickering/vincentp/about.md

 ## Colophon

-This website is built on [Jekyll](https://jekyllrb.com/) and hosted on [Github](https://github.com/vipickering/vincentp), where the code for this website is open source and available.
+This website is built on [Jekyll](https://jekyllrb.com/) and hosted on [Github](https://github.com/vipickering/vincentp), where the code for this website is [open source and available](https://github.com/vipickering/vincentp).

 The site is hosted by [Netlify](https://www.netlify.com/).

+Wherever possible I try to follow the spirit of the [Indie Web](https://indieweb.org/).